wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-deployment/includes/7-exercise-project-component-versions.md

 ![Screenshot of adding the web part to the page](../media/03-deploy-step-05.png)

-Select the expand icon, a diagonal line with two arrows in the top-right corner, to expand the web part toolbox.

 Scroll to the bottom and notice the new web part isn't listed.
 This is because web parts are added to the web part gallery by activating a feature.

 > [!NOTE]